 - OS X 10.8 Mountain Lion (TLS/SSL/CA certificate embedding into SEB configuration files and certificate pinning not supported)

 - OS X 10.7 Lion (TLS/SSL/CA certificate embedding into SEB configuration files and certificate pinning not supported)

 - Mac OS X 10.6 Snow Leopard (only supported up to SEB 1.5.2)

 - License: Mozilla Public License (MPL)

-- Browser Engine: WebKit (as Safari).
-SEB uses the WebKit version installed on the system (version depends on macOS updates).
+- Browser engine: WebKit (as Safari).
+SEB uses the WebKit version installed on the system (WebKit version depends on macOS version).

-Project concept: Dr. Thomas Piendl, Daniel R. Schneider, Dr. Dirk Bauer, Kai Reuter, Tobias Halbherr, Karsten Burger, Marco Lehre, Brigitte Schmucki, Oliver Rahs.
+Project concept: Dr. Thomas Piendl, Daniel R. Schneider, Damian Büchel, Dr. Dirk Bauer, Kai Reuter, Tobias Halbherr, Karsten Burger, Marco Lehre, Brigitte Schmucki, Oliver Rahs.

 Safe Exam Browser is released as freeware.
 The source code is subject to the Mozilla Public License Version 1.1 (the "License"); you may only use these files in compliance with the License.
 You may obtain a copy of the License at http://www.mozilla.org/MPL/ .

 There is no registration whatsoever required when downloading, installing or using SafeExamBrowser.
-SEB is not connecting to any cloud service or server, besides the web server which you enter as "Start URL" in your settings.
-When started with default configuration, SEB displays this page, which is hosted as a public GitHub repository (GitHub Pages).
-You can find details about web analytics used by GitHub in their privacy statement.
+SEB is not connecting to any cloud service or server, besides the web server which you enter as "Start URL" in your settings, and, when using appropriate individual configuration files, to an SEB server instance or a video conferencing service.
+When started with default configuration, SEB for Windows/macOS displays this page.

 Important parts of this project have been carried out as part of the program "AAA/SWITCH –